lorenzo-rovigatti/comp_bio_notes/folding.md

 The basic idea is to leverage the concept of frustration, which happens when the interactions between the different parts of a system are such that they cannot be satisfied, from the energetic point of view, all at the same time.
 If this is the case, then there is no single ground state, but rather many low-energy stable states that, in a many-body system, are uncorrelated from each other and separated by (possibly large) energy barriers.
 An example is provided in [](#fig:frustration)(a).
 The resulting "energy surface" (or landscape) is said to be rugged (or rough), and generates a dynamics where the system sits in a valley for a long time before being able to jump over the barrier and move to a different stable conformation.
 This is a hallmark of glassiness.

-To draw a parallel with proteins, we can consider a random heteropolymers, where the interactions among the different amino acids will be frustrated, blocking the system from finding a single well isolated folded structure of minimum energy.
+To draw a parallel with proteins, we can consider a random heteropolymer, where the interactions among the different amino acids will be frustrated, blocking the system from finding a single well isolated folded structure of minimum energy.
 A candidate principle for selecting functional sequences is thus the minimization of this frustration.
 Of course even in the absence of frustration, there are still energetic barriers on the path towards the native conformation due to local structural rearrangements which still give raise to a rugged landscape, slowing down the kinetics towards the folded state.
 This scenario has come to be called a folding "funnel", emphasizing that there is a single dominant valley in the energy landscape, into which all initial configurations of the system will be drawn.

 A classic funnel diagram, such as the one shown in [](#fig:frustration)(b), represents an energy-entropy landscape, with the width being a measure of the entropy, whereas the depth represents both the energy and two correlated order parameters $Q$ and $A$, which are the fractions of native contacts and correct dihedral angles in the protein backbone.
 Although in reality the landscape is multidimensional, here the projection attempts to retain its main features, such as the barrier heights, which are a measure of the "ruggedness" or "roughness" of the landscape.
 The typical height of these barriers, together with the energy gap and the number of available conformations, are the three main parameters of the Random Energy Model, which is one of the main theoretical tools in this context.